James D. Cessor

 State House: 1872-1877

 Born: c.
-1833 in Mississippi
+1835 in Mississippi

-Listed on the 1870 census in Rodney with wife Laura and children.
+Cessor appears on the 1870 census in Rodney with wife Laura and children.
 By 1880, the family had moved to Ocean Springs, where Cessor continued his work as a saddler and also served as a tax collector.
 According to the Social Security application of Cessor’s daughter, Roberta (1872-1944), her mother’s maiden name was Laura Ellis.

 “A native of Mississippi, Cessor was one of the state’s few free blacks before the Civil War.
 He was an expert saddler and harness maker, considered one of the finest craftsmen in the state.
-In 1866, he complained to military authorities after he had been evicted from the cabin for which he ad purchased a ticket on a river steamboat and had to spend the trip on the deck.
+In 1866, he complained to military authorities after he had been evicted from the cabin for which he had purchased a ticket on a river steamboat and had to spend the trip on the deck.
 His treatment, he insisted, violated the recently enacted federal Civil Rights Act.
 In 1869, Cessor was appointed marshal and alderman in Rodney by General Adelbert Ames, and he represented Jefferson County in the state House of Representatives, 1872-77.”

 (Eric Foner, Freedom’s Lawmakers: A Directory of Black Officeholders during Reconstruction, 1993)